-- In The Simpsons, after Apu and Manjula have difficulty conceiving, Homer helps out by having them simulate a drunken teenage one-night-stand.
+- After Apu and Manjula have difficulty conceiving in "Eight Misbehavin'", Homer helps out by having them simulate a drunken teenage one-night-stand.

-- South Park: Cartman attempts to invoke a flashback to colonial times so he doesn't have to learn about the Constitutional Convention by reading.
+- In "I'm A Little Bit Country", Cartman attempts to invoke a Flashback to colonial times so he doesn't have to learn about the Constitutional Convention by reading.
 This being South Park, after a couple of false starts it eventually works.

-- Speaking of the ponies, Pinkie Pie invokes Spit Take after Princess Celestia reveals that Twilight is a princess in "Magical Mystery Cure".
+- Pinkie Pie invokes a Spit Take in "Magical Mystery Cure" after Princess Celestia reveals that Twilight is now an alicorn princess.